Privacy policy

 E-Mail: t.kleinertz@madisonhotel.de

-The data protection officer of the responsible data collector is:
+The data protection officer of the controller is:

 TÜV Informationstechnik GmbH